inspired/TA-world_maps/README.md

 </pre>

 ##Copyleft
-All KMZ files included in this app have been collected from various source.
-I have not made any changes to the files, but may have merged files in required cases.
+All KMZ files included in this app have been collected from various sources.
+I have not made any changes to the files, but may have merged files if necessary.
 I am not the author of any of the KMZ files included and cannot guarantee their accuracy.

 ##Attributions: